M61ss/Javascript/Core/00 - Basics.md

 > [!IMPORTANT] Declaring without initializing
 >
-> When a variable is declared, it contains `null` by default.
+> When a variable is declared, it contains `undefined` by default.

 ### Strict mode